akira-a23/API-SCANNER/README.md

 This is a simple tool and doesn't have a formal license right now.
 Feel free to use it and share it!

----

-This README provides a basic explanation of what your script does and how to use it.
-As you make your tool more advanced (like adding a UI or the ability to check links), you'll want to update this README with more information!